olliesplayground/shopping-basket/README.md

     "adjustmentType": "percentage"
 }
 ```

+The process of determining whether an offer applies to the products in the basket is as follows:

+- Group all of the similar products together for both the basket and the offer products to give counts for each product.
+- Match products between the groups and check whether the number of products in the basket is at least as high as the number in the offer.
+- If all products match, find the lowest number of matches which gives how many times the offer applies to the product in the basket.

 Finally, the delivery rate is calculated based on the new sub-total.
 Multiple delivery rates can be configured for different
 order value bands, where each delivery rate has an upper and lower limit.
 For whichever band the sub-total value fits into